In order to access this website you must be of legal age in your region.

 Buyers and suppliers who use a brokerage benefit from being able to leave all these aspects in the brokerage's hands.

-WHY SHOULDN'T YOU USE A BROKERAGE?
+WHEN SHOULDN'T YOU USE A BROKERAGE?

-With all that in mind, are there times someone shouldn't use a brokerage?
+With all that in mind, are there times when someone shouldn't use a brokerage?
 Those who don't favor trust and transparency won't get far in the industry, or with a good broker.

 “If you’re skipping a broker in order to not pay fair market price, you’re taking advantage of your supplier – which you will only be able to do for so long," warns Mohseni.
 "Eventually, they’re going to realize they’re being taken advantage of, or you’re going to help them go out of business.”
 And it goes both ways for those who are charging over fair market price, “Buyers will realize eventually if they're not being charged a fair price, and you’re going to have weak relationships,” Mohseni explains.